Laryngopharyngeal reflux: Treatment

 Management of symptoms for patients within this subgroup of the GERD spectrum is difficult.
 Once these patients are identified, behavioural and dietary changes are advised.
 Dietary modifications may include limiting the intake of chocolate, caffeine, acidic food and liquids, gaseous beverages and foods high in fat.
-Behavioral changes may include weight loss, cessation of smoking, limiting alcohol consumption and avoiding the ingestion of food shortly before bed.
-Lifestyle changes in children diagnosed with LPR include dietary modifications to avoid foods that will aggravate reflux (e.g., chocolate or acidic and spicy food), altering positioning (e.g., sleeping on your side), modifying the textures of foods (e.g., thickening feeds to heighten awareness of the passing bolus), and eliminating the intake of food before bed.
+Behavioral changes may include weight loss, cessation of smoking, limiting alcohol consumption, and avoiding the ingestion of food shortly before bed, sleeping on one's left side, and sleeping on an incline.
+Lifestyle changes in children diagnosed with LPR include dietary modifications to avoid foods that will aggravate reflux (e.g., chocolate or acidic and spicy food), altering positioning (e.g., sleeping on your left side), modifying the textures of foods (e.g., thickening feeds to heighten awareness of the passing bolus), and eliminating the intake of food before bed.

-Proton pump inhibitors (PPIs) are the leading pharmaceutical intervention chosen for the relief and reduction of LPR and are typically recommended for ongoing use twice a day for a period of 3–6 months.
+Proton-pump inhibitors (PPIs) are the leading pharmaceutical intervention chosen for the relief and reduction of LPR and are typically recommended for ongoing use twice a day for a period of 3–6 months.
 PPIs have been shown to be ineffective in very young children and are of uncertain efficacy in older children, for whom their use has been discouraged.

 While PPIs may provide limited clinical benefits in some adults, there is insufficient evidence to support routine use.
 Many studies show that PPIs are not more effective than placebos in treating LPR.
-Alginate products show great promise, as they can form a temporary foam barrier at the LES to block acid and pepsin from refluxing.
+Alginate products can form a temporary foam barrier at the lower oesophageal sphincter to block acid and pepsin from refluxing.
+Higher strength Gaviscon, an antacid, uses alginate.

 When medical management fails, Nissen fundoplication can be offered.
 However, patients should be advised that surgery may not result in complete elimination of LPR symptoms and even with immediate success, recurrence of symptoms later on is still possible.

 One way to assess treatment outcomes for LPR is through the use of voice quality measures.
 Both subjective and objective measures of voice quality can be used to assess treatment outcomes.
 Subjective measures include scales such as the Grade, Roughness, Breathiness, Asthenia, Strain Scale (GRBAS); the Reflux Symptom Index; the Voice Handicap Index (VHI); and a voice symptom scale.
 Objective measures often rely on acoustic parameters such as jitter, shimmer, signal-to-noise ratio, and fundamental frequency, among others.
 Aerodynamic measures such as vital capacity and maximum phonation time (MPT) have also been used as an objective measure.
 However, there is not yet a consensus on how best to use the measures or which measures are best to assess treatment outcomes for LPR.